ON THIS PAGE: You will learn about the different types of treatments doctors use for children with rhabdomyosarcoma. Use the menu to see other pages.

 Chemotherapy for rhabdomyosarcoma is given by injection into a vein.
 The drugs that are used most often in North America for rhabdomyosarcoma are vincristine (Oncovin, Vincasar), dactinomycin (Cosmegen, Lyovac Cosmegen), and cyclophosphamide (Cytoxan, Clafen, Neosar).
 This combination of drugs is often called VAC.

-Different studies are underway to determine the best medications and doses, and often these studies are classified based on the likelihood (or the risk) that the disease will recur (come back).
+Different studies are underway to continue determining the best medications and doses, and often these studies are classified based on the likelihood (or the risk) that the disease will recur (come back).

-The idea is that the intensity of the therapy can be made less if the chance of the cancer coming back is lower.
+The idea is that the intensity of the therapy can be reduced if the chance of the cancer coming back is lower.
 Nearly all children with rhabdomyosarcoma are treated on clinical trials.
-In this way, a very good standard of care can be delivered and compared to new combinations of treatment showing promise in order to find out what the best standard treatment should be.
-In the United States, most research on childhood rhabdomyosarcoma takes place through the COG.
+In this way, the standard of care can be delivered and compared to new treatment combinations that may show potential promise in order to find out if the standard of care can be improved.
+In the United States, most research on childhood rhabdomyosarcoma takes place through the Children's Oncology Group (COG).
 Other individual hospitals may also offer studies that are independent of the COG.
 Learn more about current COG studies for rhabdomyosarcoma.
 Please note this link takes you to a separate website.

-The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
-The most common side effects from the specific drugs used to treat rhabdomyosarcoma are listed below.
+The side effects of chemotherapy depend on the particular drug and dose used, but they typically include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
+Common side effects from the specific drugs used to treat rhabdomyosarcoma are listed below.